pablofcastro/PhilStone/README.md

 - java PS/PhilStone -genSearch=../src/tests/phils/phil.spec -scope=14 ../src/tests/phils/phils/phil5.spec

 It synthesizes code for 5 philosophers using a smaller instance of the problem (2 philosophers).

+- Generating JAR file:

+ The .jar file can be generated executing 'ant jar', you can find the file in bin/jar, the tool also can be executed using the jar.